ToshioCP/Gtk4-tutorial/src/sec14.src.md

 Non-widget class, for example, GtkTextBuffer is a direct sub class of GObject and it has normal reference.

 The function `g_object_ref_sink` converts the floating reference into a normal reference.
-If the instance doesn't have a floating reference, `g_object_ref_sink` simply increases the reference count by one.
+If the instance does not have a floating reference, `g_object_ref_sink` simply increases the reference count by one.
 It is used when an widget is added to another widget as a child.

 ~~~
 GtkTextView *tv = gtk_text_view_new (); // Floating reference
 GtkScrolledWindow *scr = gtk_scrolled_window_new ();
-gtk_scrolled_window_set_child (scr, tv); // Scrolled window sink the tv's floating reference and tv's reference count becomes one.
+gtk_scrolled_window_set_child (scr, tv); // Scrolled window sinks the tv's floating reference and tv's reference count becomes one.
 ~~~

 When `tv` is added to `scr` as a child, `g_object_ref_sink` is used.